a-schaefers/themelios/README.md

   * Configures a zfs-on-root dataset scheme by default
   * Generates an /etc/nixos/configuration.nix which imports your top-level-nixfile from your repo.
   * Also [optionally] Generates and imports an /etc/nixos/themelios-zfs.nix which includes essential settings for zfs-on-root.
-  * Bootstraps your top level .nix configuration and install the rest of your operating system
+  * Bootstraps your top level .nix configuration and installs the rest of your operating system
 - Aims to fail gracefully with continue and retry options.
 - A simple script, easy to hack on.